ESP32 Flowmeter - RS485 Modbus

-As described in the first article of this series, my first goal was to read out a TUF-2000M Ultrasonic Flow Meter via an ESP32.
-For this purpose I found an example for an ESP8266 on the internet: Reading a TUF-2000M Ultrasonic Flow Meter with an Arduino or ESP8266 and https://forum.arduino.cc/t/comunicacion-rs485/698786/2.
+As described on the article ESP32 programming, Arduino - install requirements, my first goal was to read out a TUF-2000M Ultrasonic Flow Meter via an ESP32.
+I found an example for an ESP8266 on the internet: Reading a TUF-2000M Ultrasonic Flow Meter with an Arduino or ESP8266 and https://forum.arduino.cc/t/comunicacion-rs485/698786/2.
 I described the setup of the TUF-2000M in the following article: Field Report: Ultrasonic Flow Meter TUF-2000M.
-To be able to read the TUF-2000M via RS485, it must first be connected to the ESP32 via the RS485 converter:
+To be able to read out the TUF-2000M via RS485, it has to be connected to the ESP32 via the RS485 converter:

 Connect hardware